-It’s no fun to camp deep in the woods or desert and have several bags of trash accumulating.
-All that trash attracts raccoons, mice, bears, flies, wasps, and ants.
+There are a variety of ways to minimize trash accumulation while boondocking.
+It’s no fun to camp deep in the woods or desert and have several bags of trash piling up.
+All that garbage attracts raccoons, mice, bears, flies, wasps, and ants.
 And it’s smells pretty bad too.

 How to Minimize Trash Accumulation While Boondocking